cis241-f20/class-material/syllabus.md

   The goal of this is to:

   1. Provide accessibility for those who may benefit from accurate captions.
-  2. Encourage actively watching the lectures attentively and paying attention to the content of the video lectures.
+  2. Encourage actively watching the lectures and paying attention to the content of the video lectures.
 In a sense, this should be viewed as encouragement to take notes while watching the lectures.